 The new order SND/414/2020 was signed Saturday evening as part of slightly relaxing the lockdown measures.
 Spaniards were already allowed to do outdoor exercise, but fishing and hunting would initially only be allowed in Fase 2, towards the end of May.
 Due to the natural social distancing these outdoor activities already entail, the Government finally decided to allow fishing and hunting as of Monday 18 May.

-Over the last weeks, Spanish fishing organizations have demonstrated to the satisfaction of government that angling can be permitted as a safe, healthy, beneficial outdoor activity.
+Over the last weeks, Spanish fishing organisations have demonstrated to the satisfaction of government that angling can be permitted as a safe, healthy, beneficial outdoor activity.

 Cleaning and hygiene measures also apply to sport fishing